 Phone: (08) 6458 1828 or 1800 199 888 (free from landlines).

 If you are in crisis emotionally, you can speak to a SARC counsellor over the telephone between 8.30am and 11pm, seven days a week.

 After 4.30pm, your call will be answered by an after-hours service, and a counsellor will call you back if the situation is an emergency.

 Face-to-face support services for survivors of sexual abuse, assault or harassment.
-There is also crisis phone support available.
+There is also a crisis helpline available.

 Phone: (02) 6247 2525.
 Crisis phone support available from 7 am to 11 pm, seven days a week.

 Text only: 0488 586 518.
 If you aren't comfortable calling the helpline, you can receive confidential sexual assault counselling over text.

 The Canberra Rape Crisis Centre’s specialised service for men over the age of 16 who have experienced sexual abuse, assault or harassment.
 Both face-to-face and phone counselling are available.